Tips for Good Health-I

 - Eat less salt

-- Get active and maintain constant weight
+- Get active and maintain a constant weight

 - Don’t skip breakfast